- Home

 Promoting The Personal Development Of Students

 Personal Development is promoted in form times, assemblies and workshops run by guest speakers.
-Lessons begin in Year One when we look at what makes a model school student, how to make friends and also explore different religions.
+Lessons begin in Year 1 when we look at what makes a model school student, how to make friends and also explore different religions.

 As children progress through school, discussions advance on to topics such as being yourself, religious study and having a positive involvement in the community.